ak7588/immersiveExperiences/storytelling.md

 ## Stage 1 - Explore:

 "Welcome to the world of Perspectives.
-Go ahead and explore.
+Use the arrows around you to go ahead and explore.
 Once you're done with exploring, long press to begin your adventures."

 ## Play Mode:
 (reword)